Rachel Burris8-Minute Read

-“Point out items that you can’t show in pictures,” says Natalie Alchadeff, a licensed broker with HB Group in California.
-“The virtual tours should focus on layout, so the buyer has a feeling of what is it like to walk through a house.”
+“Point out items that you can't show in pictures,” says Natalie Alchadeff, a licensed broker with HB Group in California.
+“The virtual tours should focus on layout, so the buyer has a feeling of what it’s like to walk through a house.”

 To enhance the quality of your tour, be sure to clean the lens of your camera and turn your phone to airplane mode.
 You don’t want calls or messages interrupting your footage.

 Once you begin to film, it’s crucial that you act professional and create context for potential buyers.
 “Start the video with you talking to the camera,” says Brook.
 “Make sure to show the outside of the house and the neighborhood at the start.
 Then, go inside and take your time.
 Open doors to closets, pantries, utility rooms.
 Take videos from different angles in the living room, kitchen and family room.”